A Simple First-Order Algorithm for Full-Rank Equality Constrained Optimization

-\begin{itemize} \item The tangential step is the standard AdaGrad-norm \cite{WardWuBott19} step in the nullspace of the Jacobian. \item The statement of the procedure to find the normal step in Step~3 may seem abstract because $\kap{nrm}$ may not be known, but, fortunately, there exist several standard techniques to achieve \req{TR-bound}-\req{normal-descent}.
+\begin{itemize} \item The tangential step is the standard AdaGrad-norm \cite{WardWuBott19} step in the nullspace of the Jacobian. \item The statement of the procedure to find the normal step in Step~3 may seem abstract because $\kap{nrm}$ may not be known, but, fortunately, there exist several standard techniques to achieve \req{normal-descent}.

-A first technique is to use a standard Armijo backtracking linesearch along the steepest-descent direction $-J_k^Tc_k$ (see Lemma~\ref{csq-decrease}).
+A first technique is to use a standard Armijo backtracking linesearch along the the steepest-descent direction $-J_k^Tc_k$ with initial step size $\theta$.
 It is well-known that \req{normal-descent} holds in this case with $\kap{nrm}= 1/L_{JTc}$ (see \cite[Lemma~2.2.1]{CartGoulToin22}, for instance).
 More generally, any ``gradient related'' direction $d_k$, that is any $d_k$ satisfying \req{TR-bound} and $d_k^TJ_k^Tc_k\leq -\kap{grl}\|J_k^Tc_k\|^2$ for some $\kap{grl}>0$, can be used to initiate a backtracking linesearch.

 A second possibility follows along this line and is to select a positive definite matrix $B_k$ with bounded condition number, to define $d_k=-B_k^{-1}J_k^Tc_k$ and then to perform a backtracking linesearch along $d_k$ (see \cite[Section~10.3.1]{ConnGoulToin00} for a proof that $d_k$ is a gradient-related direction), in which case a similar result holds.
 For instance, using $B_k = J_k^TJ_k + \delta I_n$ for some $\delta \ge 0$ yields the regularized Gauss-Newton step \beqn{reg-Newton-normal} s_{Nk} = - \gamma_k (J_k^TJ_k + \delta I_n)^{-1}J_k^Tc_k = -\gamma_k J_k^T (J_k J_k^T + \delta I_m)^{-1}c_k \eeqn where $\gamma_k>0$ is chosen by backtracking as large as possible to ensure \req{TR-bound} and \req{normal-descent}.
 (Note that, for $\delta>0$, $J_k^TJ_k + \delta I_n$ has bounded condition number when $J_k$ is bounded.
 Moreover this is also the case for $\delta=0$ when $J_k$ is full-rank.)